-$$\nabla \times \mathbf{H} = \epsilon \left(\frac{\partial \mathbf{E}}{\partial t} + \mathbf{v} \cdot \nabla \mathbf{E} \right)$$ where v is the in-flow speed at the surface of the sun, and d is the impact parameter, essentially the radius of the sun.
-Hence the observed deflection of 8.4×10^{-6} radians is actually a measure of the in-flow speed at the sun's surface, and that gives v = 615 km/s.
-At the earth distance the sun induced spatial in-flow speed is 42 km/s, and this has been extracted from the 1925/26 gas-mode interferometer Miller data [1, 3].
-These radial in-flows are to be vectorially summed to the galactic flow of some 420 km/s, but since that flow is much more uniform it does not affect the light bending by the sun in-flow component6.
-Hence the deflection of light by the sun is a way of directly measuring the in-flow speed at the sun's surface, and has nothing to do with curved spacetime.
-These generalised Maxwell equations also predict gravitational lensing produced by the large in-flows associated with black holes in galaxies.
-So again this effect permits the direct observation of the new black hole effects with their non-inverse square law accelerations.
+Sun.
+Hence the observed deflection of 8.4×10^{-6} radians is actually a measure of the in-flow speed at the Sun's surface, and that gives v = 615 km/s.
+At the Earth distance the Sun induced spatial in-flow speed is 42 km/s, and this has been extracted from the 1925/26 gas-mode interferometer Miller data [1, 3].
+These radial in-flows are to be vectorially summed to the galactic flow of some 400 km/s, but since that flow is much more uniform it does not affect the light bending by the Sun in-flow component[†].
+Hence the deflection of light by the Sun is a way of directly measuring the in-flow speed at the Sun's surface, and has nothing to do with "real" curved spacetime.
+These generalised Maxwell equations also predict gravitational lensing produced by the large in-flows associated with new "black holes" in galaxies.
+So again this effect permits the direct observation of the these black hole effects with their non-inverse square law accelerations.